MikeEmpire/hangmanGame/README.md

 # Hangman Game
 Hangman game written with HTML, CSS, and Javascript.
-Game will read users input on the keyboard, and will also allow user to click letter to play the game

 ## Requirements for the Game
 1. The game will have a word bank to choose from and will be selected at random